Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Limits of lozenges and canonical bands

-Let $I^s_k$ be the open interval of stable leaves intersecting the lozenge $D_k$.
-Similarly let $I^u_k$ the open interval of unstable leaves.
-The monotonicity of the sequences $(\wls(\alpha_k))$, etc.. implies that the sequence $(I^s_k)$ is monotonic $-$ meaning either $I^s_k \subset I^s_i$ for all $i > k$ or vice versa.
+From now on assume that $(I^s_k)$ is monotonic with $k$.
 In addition one of the sequences $(I^s_k)$, $(I^u_k)$ is monotonically increasing and the other is monotonically decreasing.

 It follows that $(I^s_k)$ converges to an interval, whose interior, denoted by $I^s$ has $\wls(\delta_0), \wls(\delta_1)$ as boundary points $-$ and possibly other leaves as well.
 Similarly let $I^u$ be the interior of the limit of $(I^u_k)$.
 This is obvious for the monotonic increasing sequence.
 Suppose that $(I^s_k)$ is monotonic decreasing.
 A priori it could be that it converges to a single leaf $S$.
 But then $\wlu(\alpha_k) \cap S$ converges to the orbit $\delta_0$ which is in $S$.
-This in turn would force $\wlu(\tau_k) \cap S$ to escape to infinity in $S$, and cannot converge to an orbit $\delta_1$.
+This in turn would force $\wlu(\beta_k) \cap S$ to escape to infinity in $S$, and cannot converge to an orbit $\delta_1$.
 We conclude that both $I^s, I^u$ are non empty.